MFB1987/ursp/README.md

 ### Zoning map of parcels within a half-mile of College Park-U of Md and Greenbelt Metro stations.

-## Notes
-### - Be sure to use the correct CRS (EPSG: 2248 for PG County data or EPSG: 4326 for web-mapping).
-### - If files are too large for GitHub, store and link them through

 ---

-*This README was created for Exercise 04 of the URSP688Y course at the University of Maryland.*
+*This README was created for the URSP688Y course at the University of Maryland, College Park.*